 Maybe someone has a bigger army than the police, maybe they have a nuke buried under a major city, maybe they just have superpowers that render them nigh-invincible, but in any case they are free to break any law they want without fear of any sort of official justice.

 More formally, this is known as the "Argumentum ad Baculum" note Literally "appeal to the stick", because the face ain't listening.
 Veterinarians and Furries can stop laughing at the word Baculum now.
 And No, I'm not explaining the joke to everyone else, look it up if you really need to know or the Appeal to Force, whose logic goes essentially thus: "I'm right, and if you disagree, I beat or blow you up."
 While invalid in abstract logic, this tactic is rather persuasive in Real Life.
-You may also know it as "talk shit, get hit", which is a modified version of the philosophy that essentially says "anything that you do that I don't like is best responded to with violence".
+You may also know it as "talk shit, get hit", which is a modified version of the philosophy that essentially says "you say something that I don't like, I kick your ass".

 Some political theorists consider this to be the basis of all law and ethics.
 The idea is that laws are just rules enforced by the threat of violence - they don't have to be good or noble, they just have to threaten you if you break them.
 If there was no Hell, there would be nothing to force people to behave morally if they chose to ignore their own conscience (or didn't have one to begin with)-plus, possession of a hell would be the ultimate appeal to force.
 Hence why anybody can get away with useless, inefficient and silly laws if the legislators have the weapons.
 Needless to say, this argument is rather on the cynical side of the sliding scale, and one of the most popular themes of a totalitarian dystopia, though that doesn't necessarily make it untrue.